Ahmad-MHK/crm-vidian/README.md

 # Issues with installing

 ## ini
-of u have issue with ini and you are using XAMPP
+if u have issue with php.ini and you are using XAMPP

-Open XAMPP and go to the apache of config and open PHP (php.ini)
+Open XAMPP and right next to APACHE there is config click on it and open PHP (php.ini)

 Control + F and search